oveas/persistent-filters/README.md

 - Remember multiple filter types like date, categories, search terms and ordering.
 - Per-listing persistence (each post type keeps its own set of filters).
 - Lightweight: minimal performance overhead and no external dependencies.
-- For unknown post types, search string and ordering are stored..

 ## Installation
 1. Upload the plugin folder to `/wp-content/plugins/persistent-filters` or install via the admin Plugins → Add New → Upload Plugin.